 Ken Kelleher is an American sculptor born in 1968.

 He studied art at Alfred University under sculptors Glenn Zweygardt and William Parry.
 After college he worked at Hudson Studio, Fine Art Foundry in Niverville, NY where he did finishing work on cast bronze pieces by William Tucker and Anthony Caro, as well as other artists.
 Hudson Studio was in a shared space at the time with sculptor Jon Isherwood and is in close proximity to Triangle Workshop.
 The area has a concentration of artists and sculptors starting in the 1950's with David Smith, Kenneth Noland and others setting up residence in driving range of NYC and Bennington College.

+Before becoming a Creative Director in Advertising he produced several series of large abstract found object pieces, some of which were sold into private collections.
 Now twenty years later, Ken has returned to having a full time studio practice.
 He lives and works with his wife of 25 years at Rehoboth in NH.